Take a Payment

 Create prompt parameters

-A graphic showing the Square-provided payment prompt screen for the Mobile Payments SDK.
-The screen shows a 24 dollar payment and prompts the buyer to swipe, tap, or insert in card reader to pay.
+A graphic showing the default payment prompt screen for the Android Mobile Payments SDK.
+The screen shows a 24 dollar payment and prompts the user to connect hardware to take card payments.

-PromptParameters.additionalPaymentMethods specifies a set of additional payment methods available to use for this payment.
-The current option is KEYED (a manually entered credit card payment).
+PromptParameters.additionalPaymentMethods specifies a list of additional payment methods available to use for this payment.
+The only current option is KEYED (a manually entered credit card payment).
 When used with the DEFAULT promptMode, the Square payment prompt includes these alternative payment methods as options presented to buyers.
-If you create your own CUSTOM promptMode, you should use the additionalPaymentMethods available from the PaymentHandle to render these options for buyers in your own payment prompt UI.
+If you create your own CUSTOM promptMode, you should use the additionalPaymentMethods available from the PaymentHandle to display these options to buyers in your own payment prompt UI.

 Link to section